hmphry/authentic.js/README.md

 Authentic.js is a dependency-free, JavaScript client-side form validator.

 ## Getting Started
 To begin, copy the file which fits your system.
 Once intergrated, authentic.js currently outputs on method, `authentic.init({containers: "DOM", correctClass: "string", incorrectClass: "string"})`.
+All of these are assumed, so you can just run `authentic.init()` if you don't care.

 ### Params
 `containers` is the DOM element tree to the form you'd like to target.
 By default, authentic.js will search for the `form` element.
 It will ignore any form, or field in a valid form, with the `novalidate` attribute.